The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for retirement.

-This program is known as the Lifelong Learning Plan (LLP) and you must complete Form RC96 and provide it to your RRSP issuer in order to utilize the LLP.
+This program is known as the Lifelong Learning Plan (LLP), and you must complete Form RC96 and provide it to your RRSP issuer to utilize the LLP.

 CRA sends you an LLP statement of account that shows how much you withdraw, your current balance and your next minimum repayment.